httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 Attackers can use the information in Cache-Status to probe the behaviour of the cache (and other components), and infer the activity of those using the cache.
 The Cache-Status header field may not create these risks on its own, but can assist attackers in exploiting them.

 For example, knowing if a cache has stored a response can help an attacker execute a timing attack on sensitive data.

-Exposing the cache key can help an attacker understand modifications to the cache key, which may assist cache poisoning attacks.
+Additionally, exposing the cache key can help an attacker understand modifications to the cache key, which may assist cache poisoning attacks.
 See {{ENTANGLE}} for details.

 The underlying risks can be mitigated with a variety of techniques (e.g., use of encryption and authentication; avoiding the inclusion of attacker-controlled data in the cache key), depending on their exact nature.